top of page

 ¼ cup finely chopped coriander leaves

-2 teaspoons peanut or extra virgin olive oil
+2 teaspoons cold pressed peanut oil or extra virgin olive oil

 6-8 curry leaves (optional)